walkerchi/ETHz-RS/meeting/2023-11-27/README.md

 ![image-20231126122548030](README.assets/image-20231126122548030.png)

 [Learning the sense of touch in simulation: a sim-to-real strategy for vision-based tactile sensing](https://ieeexplore.ieee.org/abstract/document/9341285?casa_token=2TdboohxzDMAAAAA:rQUYejq_kpeVCCf1tLGnMkkWQ8jK3Bytvo-obSKDyUddjPq2EoKqJlmCiQABTVRaDLOUuHD_YA)

+Advantage :

+- FEM simulation is more precise

+Limitation :

+- the training result is related  to the FEM accuracy

 FEM solution also considered as ground truth